top of page

 Screenshot_20220911_210548.jpg

-Educator, Tuesday & Thursday morning 3-5 year old program
+Educator for Tuesday & Thursday 3-5 year old morning program

 Bela is starting starting her forth year with VNS.
 She is a certified forest school